pipelinelabo/datalaiq-wiki/tuning/tuning.md

 In the screenshot above, you can see the same query issues on two systems.
 The one on the left has acceleration enabled, and the one on the right does not.
 The one on the right had to process nearly 100k entries to get the same result, while the one on the left only had to process the entries containing the search filter "indexer".

-Using acceleration can improve query performance by several orders of magnitude and is the most important optimization you can make when configuring your Gravwell system.
+Using acceleration can improve query performance by several orders of magnitude and is the most important optimization you can make when configuring your DatalaiQ system.

 ### Minimize extractions